PaddyWuPython/BrevinWu.github.io/_pages/about.md

 I am applying for master programme in Europe and Japan and hope to study Data Science.
 My research intrest includes econometrics, machine learning and internet community.

 I am learning to be a full-stack developer.
 And now I am studying Data Structure and MySQL.
-<p style="color: yellow;">I will promote update this website later!
+<p style="color: green;text-align: center">I will promote update this website later!
 Welcome to know about me and contact me.</p>

 You can find my CV here:[Brevin Wu's Curriculum Vitae](../assets/Curriculum_Vitae.pdf)